mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasStreamConnectionSpec defines the desired state of AtlasStreamConnection.
+AtlasStreamConnectionSpec defines the target state of AtlasStreamConnection.

 <table>
     <thead>